 Introduction to Career Exploration - MIND

 MIND is designed with the busy schedules of students and postdocs in mind.
-Our structured program helps trainees maximize their learning about career(s) of interest, while minimizing the time spent away from research responsibilities.
+Our structured program is intentionally built with flexible options for participation to help trainees make consistent progress toward learning about career(s) of interest, while minimizing the time spent away from research responsibilities.

 The Making Informed Decisions (MIND) Program